starRushi/Rushika/_projects/PulmoSense.md

 Heart failure affects an extensive 6.7 million Americans and sends roughly 1 million to the hospital each year, witb 1 in 4 readmitted within a month.
 Despite the fact that pulmonary congestion builds two to four days, patients can't feel it, and today's in-home monitoring is merely reactive.
 Preventative measures are expnesive and only possible in the hospital.

-Our team built the full, market-ready business case for PulmoSense, a wearable vest that uses a FLEX-licensed technology to watch lung fluid continuously from home and stream readings straight to medical software accessible by your doctor, enabling an estimated 35% earlier detection of a failure event at 64-89% less cost than existing options.
+I led a team to build the full, market-ready business case for PulmoSense, a wearable vest that uses a FLEX-licensed technology to watch lung fluid continuously from home and stream readings straight to medical software accessible by your doctor, enabling an estimated 35% earlier detection of a failure event at 64-89% less cost than existing options.

 ## Approach